capless/warrant/README.md

 ####Logout

 Logs the user out of all clients.
-Erases the access token.
+Erases all token related attributes.

 ```python
 from cognito import Cognito